 have the intention, upon completion of the program, to seek roles on community boards, commissions, key volunteer positions, or public office.

-This year Leadership Oswego County will be introducing a hybrid class model allowing for greater flexibility for busy professionals.
-The program year will begin with an “LOC Class of 2022” virtual kickoff event scheduled for September 8th, 2021 followed by a full day conference on September 24th, 2021.
-Starting in October, this year’s hybrid style format will consist of one virtual meeting and one in person meeting each month*.
-The class will meet via an online platform from 1-2:30pm on the second Wednesday of the month followed by an in-person meeting from 10-2:30pm on the fourth Friday of the month.
+This year Leadership Oswego County will be introducing monthly leadership skill workshops along with the traditional in person class days.
+The program year will begin with an “LOC Class of 2023” virtual kickoff event scheduled for September 14, 2022, followed by a full day conference on September 23, 2022.
+Starting in October, this year’s format will consist of one workshop and one in person meeting each month.
+The class will meet via an online platform from 1-2:30pm on the second Wednesday of the month followed by an in-person meeting from 9am-3:30pm on the *fourth Friday of the month.

 Business Rate: $750